GIScience/gis-training-resource-center/_sources/content/Module_2/en_qgis_projections.md

 An important issue when creating a map of a region, is that it is impossible to create a representation of a sphere on a 2D plane without distorting the map.
 The transformation of a 3D object onto a flat surface can be done with the help of a __projection__.
-Over the centuries, cartographers and mathematicians have developed a multitude of different methods to project the earth onto a flat surface.
+Over the centuries, cartographers and mathematicians have developed a multitude of different methods to project the earth onto a flat surface ({numref}`en_examples_projections_IBIS`).
 However, it is never possible to correctly represent the world on a flat surface (see the video above).
 Every projection distorts either the length between two points, the angles between two lines (directions), or the size of an area.
 A projection can only correctly represent one of these three dimensions.
 This means, that depending on the